infrahq/infra/README.md

 If not provided by the user during Helm install, the admin access key will be randomly generated.
 Retrieve it using `kubectl`.

-WARNING: This access key grants full access to Infra.
+WARNING: This admin access key grants full access to Infra.
 Do not share it.

 ```bash
 kubectl -n infrahq get secret infra-admin-access-key -o jsonpath='{.data.access-key}' | base64 -d